 It was sunset, and even though we didn’t see it directly, you still get a picturesque backdrop of cloud formations on the horizon.
 It was beautiful!

 It rained a little bit that night, but it wasn’t bad.
 Luckily, some of our friends woke up early and prepared breakfast for everyone.
 Thanks, guys!
-It was the best time to swim and do some photoshoots with good and sunny weather.
+It was the best time to swim and do some photoshoots in good and sunny weather.

 You can easily walk along the rocks on the east side during low tide, and you will find another awesome place to swim.
 There is also a little cove with a small patch of white sand.
 Oh, this is also the place where you can catch a network signal.